An introduction to Lean Startup: How it all started

 The Lean Startup, Running lean, The four steps to epiphany, we have all read the books.
 We use the Business Model Canvas and build MVP’s.
 The Lean Startup methodology has become very popular not only within the startup industry worldwide, but also amongst companies that want to enable innovation and change.
 Allocating time and money as efficiently as possible, shorten development cycles and make something people actually want to use.

 But what does it really mean to run a lean startup?
 Why are we doing it in the first place?
-In this series, I will give a short introduction to the lean startup methodology and how to implement this in your startup.
+In this series, I will give a short introduction to the lean startup methodology, Lean Innovation and how to implement this in your startup.

 Let’s start at the beginning.